MarekKowalski/LiveScan3D/README.md

   * capturing a “panoramic” 3D structure of a scene (extending the field of view of one sensor by using many),
   * increasing the density of a point cloud captured by a single sensor, by having multiple sensors capture the same scene.

-You will find examples of the first two use scenarios in the video below (click to go to YouTube):
+You will also find a short presentation of LiveScan3D in the video below (click to go to YouTube):
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/9y_WglwpJtE/0.jpg)](http://www.youtube.com/watch?v=9y_WglwpJtE)

 At the moment connecting multiple Kinect v2 devices to a single computer is difficult and only possible under Linux.
 Also, the number of the devices or capture speed might be low, because of the limitations of the PCI-E bus.